mrzachhigginsofficial/Arma3-PersistentSaveSystem/README.md

 ## Goal

-The goal is to create a reliable and modifiable custom persistent save / load system.
+The goal is to create a reliable and modifiable persistent save / load system, which can work both standalone and alongside vanilla save system.

 ## But why?

-Because vanilla save system is really good, when it's used for saving missions, which you'll complete in at most a couple of hours.
+Vanilla save system is great when it's used for saving missions, which you'll complete in at most a couple of hours.

 The problem is that long scenarios, such as Ravage or Antistasi, may be played indefinitely.
-Vanilla save system is not prepared to handle such situations and there are many issues, when a player uses original save functionality to keep his progress.
+Vanilla save system is not prepared to handle such situations and there are many issues, when a player uses original saving functionality to keep his progress.
 Some examples:

 - **ArmA 3 updates make the save incompatible** (this can be easily fixed when a minor version is changed by decompiling > updating version > recompiling a save file, but with a major version update I wasn't able to do this workaround, the game always crashed while loading).
 - After time, **there's a lot of garbage in a save file**.
 You accidentally touched a building with your vehicle?
 Don't worry, ArmA's save system got you covered!
 All 0.00001 damages will be kept in the save file.